mvinceable/twitter-android/README.md

 # Twitter Android Application Redux

 This is an enhanced version of the Android Twitter Client made previously.
 In addition to the Home timeline view, a Mentions view has been added that shows the Mentions for the logged in user.
 A sliding tab view pager is used to switch between the logged in user's Home and Mentions timelines.
-A user profile view has also been added that contains a profile header along with tweet, following, and follower counts.
-In the profile view header, a view pager has been implemented to view the account description as well, along with alpha effects.
-Tapping on a user's profile image loads the profile view for that user.
-Tapping on an account for a user who's current profile is already being viewed will cause the screen to shake since that user's profile is already being viewed.
-The UI has been styled to have as close to the same look and feel as today's Twitter client.
+A user profile view has been added that contains 1) the profile header and 2) the profile timeline.
+The header contains tweet, following, and follower counts.
+The profile header also includes a view pager to switch between the user's photo and account description.
+Similar to today's Twitter client, a gradient is applied over the profile banner and an alpha transition takes place when paging.
+Tapping on a user's profile image from any tweet loads the profile view for that user.
+If the profile is already in view, then the screen shakes to remind the user.
+Finally, searching of tweets is supported directly from the ActionBar.
+The UI has been styled to have a similar look and feel to today's Twitter client.

-Time spent: 26 hours spent in total
+Time spent: 32 hours spent in total

 Completed required user stories: